bruceravel/demeter/documentation/Artemis/extended/ss.rst

    :sup:`2` parameter.

 #.
 Include the MS path, but approximate it's |sigma|\ :sup:`2` in
-   terms of parameters which are already part ofthe fitting model, presumably the parameters of the SS |sigma|\ :sup:`2` values.
+   terms of parameters which are already part of the fitting model, presumably the parameters of the SS |sigma|\ :sup:`2` values.

 The Abs-Fe-S-Abs path in FeS\ :sub:`2` was really quite large.
 Going for